 3.3 Eligibility

-The program serves the needs of existing buildings in their pursuit to lower energy consumption.
+The program serves the needs of existing buildings in their pursuit of lower energy consumption.
 All C&I customers are eligible for the Retrofit Program.

 3.4 Implementation and Delivery

 The Retrofit Program offers customers a variety of pathways to participate.
-Typically, a Company sales representative is assigned to cover any large C&I account, defined as a customer with at least 1 million kWh or 100,000 therms of annual energy usage.
+Typically, a Company sales representative is assigned to cover any large C&I account, defined as a customer with at least 1.5 million kWh or 100,000 therms of annual energy usage, schools, municipalities, and national accounts.
 The general customer journey through the Retrofit Program is:

 A facility audit or walk-through by the Company, customer or a third-party vendor identifies one or more energy efficiency opportunities.